mrosseel/vast-automation/README.md

 * Use a tool like filezilla and connect to this location: cdsarc.u-strasbg.fr/0/more/UCAC4
 * ...
 TODO

-## Importing VSX star catalog

-* AAVSO VSX catalog can be downloaded here: http://cdsarc.u-strasbg.fr/viz-bin/Cat?cat=B%2Fvsx%2Fversions%2F2018-02-26&target=brief&
-* run 'python vsx_pickle.py vsx.dat' where vsx.dat is the unzipped versin of the downloaded vsx catalog
-* check that 'vsx_catalog.bin' has been written successfully

 ## TODO

-- set_reference_frame doesn't work
-- don't start muniwin if reference frame is not defined
 - AAVSO report should use instrumental magnitudes for comparison stars
 - other stars in command line
-+ all things use VSX
-+ move log to current dir
 - check out https://public.lanl.gov/palmer/fastchi.html for period determination
 - check out https://github.com/toros-astro/astroalign for aligning
 - new ensemble comparison star calculation?
-- check error column for any stars having error bars > 1%
 - stacking images to detect fainter stars+have better signal/noise ratio: https://github.com/fedhere/coaddfitim
-- write munifind_ intermediate files in a folder
-- detect less stars to do the aperture calculations (generate them in a separate folder, subset of images)

 ## References